Advising Fellow (AF) Position Description

 Advising Fellow Training Course (completed online before training retreat)

-Weekend Advising Fellow Training Retreat between December and February 2019
+Attend your Fellowship’s Advising Fellow Training Retreat held on a weekend between December and February 2020 (Dates TBD)

 Connect weekly with each of the four HSFs (up to 4 hours/week)

 Track interactions with HSFs (15 minutes/week)

 Provide virtual support to HSFs between meetings (up to 1 hour/week)